 May 4, 2010, White House Meddling in Rulemaking Process Undercuts EPA's Action on Coal Ash, Says CPR President Rena Steinzor

 April 8, 2010, Maryland Failing to Enforce Clean Water Laws,Letting Polluters off the Hook, Says New Report.

 CPR Perspective: Mercury Pollution: Protecting Mothers and Babies

-CPR Perspective: 'The Takings Clause of the Fifth Amendment,' by Bill Funk.
+CPR Perspective: Preventing Mercury Pollution: Protecting Mothers and Babies, by Catherine O'Neill and Rena Steinzor.
 CPR's Perspectives Series is a set of monographs by CPR Member Scholars on timely and important health, safety, and environmental topics.
 Each Perspective provides a thumbnail sketch of the competing arguments concerning a substantive or procedural principle for developing appropriate health, safety and environmental policies, and closes with the Member Scholar-author's proposed approach to the issue.